HolisticWare/HolisticWare.Core.Serialization.Avro.Apache/README.md

-# HolisticWare.Serialization.Avro
+# HolisticWare.Core.Serialization.Avro.Apache

-HolisticWare.Serialization.Avro is port of Apache Avro serialization library.
+HolisticWare.Core.Serialization.Avro.Apache is port of Apache Avro serialization library.

 This project is a part/excerpt from